Mrs. Brown's Boys: Production

-According to Gary Hollywood, who played Dino, on a radio interview, a Mrs. Brown's Boys Christmas Special for the year 2013 would be recorded in May 2013, due to a busy schedule of UK touring and the potential of filming the Mrs. Brown film (due for cinematic release in June 2014) from September to November 2013.
+According to Gary Hollywood, who played Dino, on a radio interview, a Mrs. Brown's Boys Christmas Special for 2013 would be recorded in May 2013, due to a busy schedule of UK touring and the potential of filming the Mrs. Brown film (due for cinematic release in June 2014) from September to November 2013.
 On 30 January 2013, the BBC announced that two Christmas specials had been commissioned for 2013.

 The BBC announced that they had commissioned two more Christmas specials for 2015.
 O'Carroll stated: "I have been commissioned to write another two Christmas specials and the BBC are expecting Christmas specials up until 2020."
 In December 2020, O’Carroll announced that additional Christmas specials had been commissioned up to 2026, stating "This new deal we signed last week goes all the way to 2026, which means I will be able to grow into the part, and we’ve a clause in which guarantees Mrs Brown is aired at 10pm on Christmas night, or else we don’t have to make it.".

 On 19 February 2022, it was announced that Mrs. Brown’s Boys would be returning for a fourth series set to air in 2022.
 This marked the first new series of the show in almost 10 years.
 It was later announced that the series was put on hold due to scheduling difficulties, with it instead being a four episode mini-series, filmed in 2023.
 The series aired in September 2023, with the first episode on September 8, and the next three weekly.

+In 2025, a fifth series of Mrs. Brown’s Boys was filmed between May and June 2025, this aired from 1 August to 29 August on BBC One.
+All four episodes were made available on BBC iPlayer in the UK and RTÉ Player in Ireland from 1 August 2025.

 Mrs. Brown's Boys is recorded at the BBC Pacific Quay studios in Glasgow and is recorded in front of a live audience, which is seen at the beginning and the end of each show.

+In August 2026, O'Carroll announced in a statement that the Christmas and New Year's specials would not return for that year, as they were unable to film due to O'Carroll suffering two fractures in his jaw, therefore requiring surgery and several months recovery.